How to Change Resolution in DaVinci Resolve (Quickly!)

 For Processing” is used to set custom resolutions that are not available in the “Timeline Resolution” drop-down menu.

-By default, any resolution you choose from the “Timeline Resolution” will reflect in “For X x Y Processing” field.
+By default, any resolution you choose from the “Timeline Resolution” will reflect in the “For X x Y Processing” field.

 If you choose “1920 x 1080” from “Timeline Resolution” and enter any other resolution, say 256 x 256, in “For Processing” which is not available in the resolution menu, then the “Timeline Resolution” will be automatically set to “Custom”.